PaloAltoNetworks/pcs-serverless-syslog/README.md

      - AWS Lambda
      - Azure Functions
 - SIEM/or other data ingestion tool that supports JSON based data (this could be other formats if there is a way to convert to them such as CEF or LEEF)
+- Choose memory profile that meets your needs: 128MB is not very much

 ### Configuration